AbhyasKanaujia/Rent-Mojo/README.md

 # Rent-Mojo Web Application SE MCA Mini Project

-This repo demonstrates only the front-end part [react](https://reactjs.org/) library in JS.
+This repo demonstrates only the front-end part using [react](https://reactjs.org/) library in JS.
 You can find the backend-repo [here](https://github.com/vishalg8454/hostel-mate-backend)

 ## Why use it?